tud-amr/multi-robot-fabrics/README.md

 # multi-robot-fabrics

-Implementation of multi-robot-fabrics presented in our MRS 2023 paper "Multi-Robot Local Motion Planning Using
+Implementation of multi-robot-fabrics presented in our MRS 2023 paper **"Multi-Robot Local Motion Planning Using
-Dynamic Optimization Fabrics".
+Dynamic Optimization Fabrics"**.

 The current version of the paper can be cited using the following reference: